Thousands evacuate as wildfires rage outside Los Angeles and Reno, Nevada

 Mara Rodriguez, a spokesperson with the San Bernardino County Sheriff’s Department, which issues evacuation orders, said nearly 5,000 homes fell under the existing orders and nearly 17,000 more were under evacuation warnings.

 The blaze threatened thousands of home and commercial structures as it burned along the edge of the San Bernardino National Forest, about 65 miles (105 kilometers) east of Los Angeles.
-As of Monday morning, the blaze had charred about 32 square miles (83 square kilometers) of grass and brush and blanketed the area with a thick cloud of dark smoke.
-It was 3% contained.
+As of Monday evening, the blaze had charred about 37 square miles (96 square kilometers) of grass and brush and blanketed the area with a thick cloud of dark smoke.
+It was 5% contained.

-Firefighters were using bulldozers, helicopters and airplanes Monday to control a rapidly spreading blaze that broke out near a remote-controlled airplane airport in Orange County southeast of Los Angeles.
+Meanwhile, firefighters were using bulldozers, helicopters and airplanes Monday to control another rapidly spreading blaze that broke out near a remote-controlled airplane airport in Orange County southeast of Los Angeles.
 The fire spread to about 3 square miles (7.8 square kilometers) in only a few hours.

 In Northern California, a fire measuring less than a square mile (2.6 square kilometers) started Sunday and burned at least 30 homes and commercial buildings and destroyed 40 to 50 vehicles in Clearlake City, 110 miles (117 kilometers) north of San Francisco, officials said.
-Roughly 4,000 people were forced to evacuate by the Boyles Fire, which was about 10% contained Monday morning.
+Roughly 4,000 people were forced to evacuate by the Boyles Fire, which was about 40% contained Monday afternoon.

 The fires are among the most dangerous of the many burning in various parts of California.